 An Old Way to Battle Fast Fashion

-I never once got a piece of clothing altered growing up.
+I never got my clothes altered growing up.
 I also wasn’t as much of a consumer then as I am now, and I just wore whatever I had and whatever was given to me as it was.
-As an adult, I’ve started shopping waaaaay more than I ever thought I would, and become aware of how those shopping habits are impacting the planet negatively.
+As an adult, I’ve started shopping waaaaay more than I ever thought I would.
+And, I’ve become aware of how those shopping habits are impacting the planet negatively.

-I mostly buy clothes online, since we don’t have most of the big fashion stores locally (Zara, H&M, Topshop, ASOS, etc.), so I rarely get to try things on before committing.
-I’m also a bargain hunter, so 90% of the time the stuff I’ve bought is on sale, and non-refundable.
+I mostly buy clothes online, so I rarely get to try things on before committing.
+I’m also a bargain hunter, 90% of the time the stuff I’ve bought is on sale, and non-refundable.
 Result?
-I’ve gotten my share of clothes that kind of/sort of fit, at least enough to be wearable, but are nothing like what I’d imagine.
-I mostly wear them out of guilt for having bought them, and am constantly disappointed at how badly they fit me since they’re SO cute.
-The last straw for me?
-This gingham number from Topshop that I bought on sale last summer:
+I’ve gotten my share of clothes that kind of/sort of fit.
+At least enough to be wearable, but are nothing like what I’d imagine.
+I mostly wear them out of guilt for having bought them, and am constantly disappointed at how badly they fit me.
+So I made the simply choice get getting my clothes altered.

 Looking through my closet, I found this beautiful pink satin dress that I had worn just once, to my history formal in second year.
 I had to tape my boobs up when I wore it because the chest didn’t fit right.
-Then, I loaned it to a friend to wear and she had broken the strap, and ‘fixed it’ by butchering it with some pink thread and a needle.
+Then, I loaned it to a friend to wear and she had broken the strap.
 Even though it’s perfect for a wedding, I couldn’t wear it with the beat up strap, and I’m over taping my boobs.
 Solution?
 Get.
 It.
 Altered.

 They were taken in along the waist and two darts were put in at the back.
 This means I can always have them taken back out again, so I’ll never have to get rid of them!